eProsima/Integration-Service-Deprecated/README.md

 The configuration files defines RTPS *participants*, *bridges* and *connectors*.
 The *participants* can have one or more *endpoints*. *endpoints* can be subscribers or publishers.
 All this concepts are the same as the ones in Fast-RTPS.
 The *bridges* are the defined by the *bridge library* that implements the bridge and the definitions of the subscribers and publishers that we want to instantiate.
-Finally, the *conectors* are just relationhips between subscribers and publishers, and optionally, transformation functions.
+Finally, the *connectors* are just relationhips between subscribers and publishers, and optionally, transformation functions.

 As reference, let's take this configuration file: